Basic Clinical Biochemistry

 Teaching and Learning Strategy

-Directed and self directed reading around the topic to supplement lecture matereal.
-Practical report write up.
-Revision for mid module test and end of module exam.
+Directed and self directed reading around the topic to supplement lecture material.
+Time to work on assignments.
+Revision for end of module exam.

 - Literacy - Proficiency in reading and writing through a variety of media